Stephen-Seo/LevelEditor/README.md

 L (in entity\_waypoint\_connect mode) links an entity to a waypoint.
 (one must select an entity first, then a waypoint)
 A/D (in entities mode) changes the symbol that is drawn.
+M (in entities mode) marks that entity as 'special'.
 L (in warps mode) picks a warp or sets a location for the selected warp to go to.
 A/D (in warps mode) changes the symbol that is drawn.
 L (in key mode) picks a key or sets a door that the key unlocks.